dleeftink/QuickSet/readme.md

  // set.rank = [ 2, 0 ]
  // set.stat = [ 4, 0 ]

- // enable '1' to be picked up by .sum() again
+ // Enable 1 to be picked up by .sum() again by
- // by setting its value below the 'high' frequency mark
+ // setting its value below the 'high' frequency mark
- // note: the first .put() does not update the top-k window, but .sum() does
+ // note: the first .put() does not update top-k window, but .sum() does

     set.put(1,2);
     set.sum(1,3);